Bone cement implantation syndrome

 • Pulmonary embolic obstruction + mediator-driven vasoconstriction → acute ↑PVR and pulmonary hypertension

-• Acute RV pressure overload → RV dilation/failure → septal shift + reduced LV filling → hypotension/collapse; hypoxia worsens PVR
+• Acute RV pressure overload → RV dilation/failure → septal shift + reduced LV filling → hypotension/collapse, hypoxia worsens PVR

 List patient and surgical risk factors for BCIS.